At St. Oswald Church in Grasmere Are The Wordsworth Graves:

 Wordsworth and his family were regular worshipers at St. Oswald’s.
 In the peaceful churchyard his wife Mary, their children Dora, Catherine and Thomas, his sister Dorothy and others close to the family are also buried.
 They lie in the shade of a yew tree, one of eight planted by Wordsworth himself in this churchyard.

 St. Oswald’s Church dates from the 14th century but it stands on land where once stood a church which was built by the then King of Northumbria in 642 AD .
 In July each year, the people of Grasmere celebrate their Rushbearing Festival.
 This ancient custom dates back to the times when the church had earthen floor and rushes were strewn to cover the ground.
 When slate floor and pews were introduced, this festival no longer served any practical purpose, but the village continued with this July tradition.

-About 140,000 people visit St. Oswald Church each year, many of whom come to see the resting place of William Wordsworth and his family..Anyone else have feelings about this?
+About 140,000 people visit St. Oswald Church each year, many of whom come to see the resting place of William Wordsworth and his family..Does this help or do you have a problem with this?